Mohammad-Reza Hafeznia

 Hafeznia, has a humanitarian thought, and follows the idea of peace, justice, welfare, freedom and development for the humankind.

-He beliefs that the humankind throughout the world, as well as the earth as the living space for the people, have no good situation, while they can be and must be better.
+He believes that humankind throughout the world, as well as the earth as the living space for the people, have no good situation, while they can be and must be better.
 He thinks that, political activists and leaders, religious activists and leaders and economic activists and managers are responsible for pains of the Humankind as well as demolition of the Nature.

 Publications

+He has published 27 books on the subject (24 in Persian and 3 in English), as well as more than 120 papers in the journals and conference proceedings.